 This workout is only as effective as the quality of the effort put into it.
 So adjust as needed!

-Try and complete this 5K training workout 2-3 times before your next race and you should notice a BIG difference.
+Try and complete this 5K training workout 2-3 times before your next race and don’t forget to incorporate them in your 5k training plan.
+You should notice a BIG difference.
 Good luck, runners!